Adam Gibson: Off-season stints

 Gibson has played in various Australian state leagues in nearly all of his NBL off-seasons.
 In 2006, he played in the SEABL for the Hobart Chargers and won the SEABL South Men's Australian U/21 Youth Player of the Year Award.
 In 2007 and 2008, he continued on in the SEABL with the Southern Districts Spartans.
 After a stint in the QBL with the Northside Wizards in 2009, he returned to the SEABL in 2010 to once again play for the Spartans, now known as the Brisbane Spartans.
 In 2011, he played for the Gold Coast Rollers in the QBL.

 After not playing state league basketball in 2012, Gibson joined the Forestville Eagles of the Central ABL in 2013.
 He helped the Eagles win the championship behind a Grand Final MVP performance.
 He had a second stint with the Eagles in 2014, before sitting out the 2015 off-season.

 Gibson had stints in the QBL every year between 2016 and 2019, playing for the Gold Coast Rollers (2016), Brisbane / Southern Districts Spartans (2017–18), and Rockhampton Rockets (2019).
 Gibson also had a one-game stint with the Canterbury Rams in New Zealand in 2019.

 In 2021 and 2022, Gibson played for the Knox Raiders of the NBL1 South.

 National team career

 Gibson represented Australia at the 2005 FIBA Under-21 World Championship, in Argentina.
 He then represented the Australian Boomers every year between 2009 and 2015, including playing at the 2010 FIBA World Championship in Turkey, the 2012 Summer Olympics in London, and the 2014 FIBA Basketball World Cup in Spain.

+Coaching career

+Gibson joined the coaching staff of the South East Melbourne Phoenix in 2023 as a development coach.
+In July 2025, Gibson was elevated to a full-time assistant coach role with the Phoenix.

+Personal life

+In 2023, Gibson's sister Lisa was diagnosed with breast cancer.